-Jake’s is our pick for the best pizza joint between the Twin Cities and Mankato.
+Also in St Peter, Jake’s is our pick for the best pizza joint between the Twin Cities and Mankato.
 Touring makes us a hungry bunch and nothing satisfies every last one of us like a hot, melty thin crust.
 Tradition calls for ordering up a frosty growler of 1919 root beer – brewed in nearby New Ulm, Minnesota.

 Visit Mankato during the summer months and hit up one of these family-friendly festivals.